juggernaut/juggernaut.github.io/_posts/2014-12-07-docker-nginx-flask.markdown

 ### **4. Build nginx image**

 Given that nginx is a stable piece of software and I probably don't need to muck around with a running nginx container, I just used the official Debian-based nginx image.
-We'll crete a `server` block in the nginx config to proxy through to our flask app.
+We'll create a `server` block in the nginx config to proxy through to our flask app.
 Create a new directory (doesn't matter where) and create the following `Dockerfile`:

 {% highlight ruby %}
 FROM nginx:1.7.8